 Article 8(2) of the Law sets out some specific examples of when differential treatment on grounds of age is allowed.
 These are:

-- the establishment of a maximum age limit for recruitment, based on the experience requested for the job or the need of a reasonable period of employment before retirement
+the establishment of a maximum age limit for recruitment, based on the experience requested for the job or the need of a reasonable period of employment before retirement; and

 Moreover, the determination of age for the purposes of retirement or disability allowances offered by professional systems of social insurance, including the establishment of a different age limit for employees or groups or categories of employees and the use of age criteria in the actuarial calculations does not constitute discrimination.

 With the exception of miners, old-age pension is payable at the age of 65 for men and women and is not conditional on retirement from regular employment.
 Under certain conditions a person can qualify for early retirement pension at the age of 63.